slmingol/doxctl/README.md

 ├────────────────────────────────────────────────────┬────────────────────────────────┬───────┤
 │ PROPERTY DESCRIPTION                               │ VALUE                          │ NOTES │
 ├────────────────────────────────────────────────────┼────────────────────────────────┼───────┤
-│ At least 5 routes using interface [NIL]?           │ false                          │     0 │
+│ At least [5] routes using interface [NIL]?         │ false                          │     0 │
 └────────────────────────────────────────────────────┴────────────────────────────────┴───────┘

-WARNING: Your VPN client does not appear to be defining a TUN interface properly,
+WARNING:

-WARNING: you're VPN is either not connected or it's misconfigured!
+   Your VPN client does not appear to be defining a TUN interface properly, it's either not connected or it's misconfigured!